 Philanthropy has already fueled rapid advances for T-cell immunotherapy.
 Early clinical trials for patients with acute lymphoblastic leukemia (ALL), who were not responding to standard therapies, have shown promising results with 93 percent of children achieving complete initial remission.
 Seattle Children’s researchers are still in the early stages of fully harnessing the potential of T cells to achieve long-term cures.

-In order to expand Seattle Children’s T-cell immunotherapy research capabilities, a portion of the campaign will help fund Building Cure, a 540,000 square foot research facility in the heart of downtown Seattle.
+In order to expand Seattle Children’s T-cell immunotherapy research capabilities, a portion of the campaign will help fund Seattle Children’s Research Institute: Building Cure, a 540,000-square-foot research facility in the heart of downtown Seattle.
 Building Cure will accelerate research for dozens of childhood diseases for which immunotherapy holds great promise, including cancer, diabetes, sickle cell anemia and HIV.
 The new facility will also expand Seattle Children’s ability to manufacture cell therapy products, such as T cells for cancer immunotherapy, so more children can be helped each year – 1,000 versus 150 currently.
 The Cure Factory, a state-of-the-art manufacturing center, will be the largest manufacturing center of cell therapy products in the country.

 “Seattle Children’s is on the path to revolutionize the treatment of devastating childhood diseases, like cancer, with advancements like T-cell immunotherapy.
 It’s amazing that with the support and power of the community behind us, we may see a future where more cures are a reality,” said Jean Enersen, It Starts With Yes campaign co-chair.
 Enersen and four other campaign co-chairs, Dean Allen, Dan Levitan, Molly Nordstrom and Scott Redman, oversee a campaign leadership team of more than 35 individuals throughout the region who represent the community.